An Ultimate Guide to 2025 DELF & DALF Exam

 It’s compulsory to carry one of your government-approved photo identity proofs.
 You also need a hard copy of your receipt on the test day to confirm your identity.

-There are two separate timings for oral and written exams.
-There is a small gap between the oral and listening exams.
-Check the test timings for oral and written exams from the website a few days in advance.
+There are two separate timings for oral and written exams, and there is a small gap between the oral and listening exams.
+Check the website’s test timings for oral and written exams a few days in advance.

 Please note that the exam will begin at the scheduled time.
 The examiners won’t permit latecomers to sit for the exam.